dykstranet/cryptonews/README.md

 This is a project that collects significant, price effecting news items.
 See https://dykstranet.github.io/cryptonews/.

-New item suggestions are welcome through pull requests on `data/news.csv`
+News item suggestions are welcome through pull requests on `./data/news.csv`

 To update the annotated data and automatically push to origin, do `./scripts/automate.sh`.

 ## Usage
-- To filter the news content by a keyword, do e.g. https://dykstranet.github.io/cryptonews/?q=cbdc.
+- To filter news content by keyword(s), do e.g. https://dykstranet.github.io/cryptonews/?q=cbdc china
-- To filter the news url by a keyword, do e.g. https://dykstranet.github.io/cryptonews/?site=coindesk.
+- To filter new url by website, do e.g. https://dykstranet.github.io/cryptonews/?site=coindesk
-- To open the URL associated with a news, click on the vertical dashed line of the event.
+- To open the URL associated with a news item, click on the vertical dashed line